 You might also find it useful to browse through the websites of other photographers for inspiration.
 For recent UK photography grad Saesha Blue Ward, this was an essential first step in building a strong online portfolio.
 “I spent a good few hours gathering inspiration from all of my favourite photographers’ websites, both professional and graduate, before designing my own.
 Experimentation is key to finding a style that suits you,” she says.

-Create your website layout
+Create your photography website layout

 Now take some time to think about how you want your website to look.
 You might want to sketch out possible layouts with pen and paper, especially if you are planning to create the site yourself using HTML.
 If you are using a website builder to create your online photography portfolio, you may find it easiest to start experimenting with the different templates and layout options available.
+There are lots of free website templates out there that can help you quickly build a professional-looking online portfolio without coding.

-If you’re having a hard time choosing the best layout for your work, these are some simple design questions to consider:
+If you’re having a hard time choosing the best layout for your work, these are some simple website design questions to consider:

 - Will your photos be displayed individually, or in a grid with multiple images?